-INO’s terahertz camera module (IRXCAM-THz) is based on an uncooled two-dimensional microbolometer pixel array optimized for broadband sensitivity in the THz regime.
+INO’s terahertz camera, the MICROXCAM-384i-THz, is based on an uncooled two-dimensional microbolometer pixel array optimized for broadband sensitivity in the THz regime.
 THz imaging provides the ability to see through various materials depending on the illumination wavelength.
-Operating at video frame rates, the IRXCAM-THz can acquire high-resolution images of 384 x 288 pixels in real time, saving both 16-bit raw and 8-bit final image outputs.
-The camera module can be equipped with a custom 44 mm terahertz objective to produce high-quality images for object distances ranging from 30 cm to infinity.
+Operating at video frame rates, the MICROXCAM-384i-THz can acquire high-resolution images of 384 x 288 pixels in real time, saving both 16-bit raw and 8-bit final image outputs.
+The camera module can be equipped with a custom terahertz objective to produce high-quality images.
 Control and operation software is also available.

-The compact IRXCAM-THz camera module is both flexible and user-friendly.
-The camera module enables users to control various detector settings.
+Both flexible and user-friendly, the camera module enables users to control various detector settings.
 Users can also access raw data to select the most appropriate data processing method for their application.
 Furthermore, the output is available in various formats to simplify evaluation and integration processes.

 Sub-wavelength pixels for high spatial sampling

 Broadband sensitivity for multispectral applications

 Custom optics with a large field of view and full access to 16-bit raw data

 Security and surveillance

 INO also has state-of-the-art terahertz laboratory test and characterization facilities, complete with THz laser sources, power detectors, and optics.
 Using a modular approach, we have designed multiple optical setups that can either focus the laser beam to a diffraction-limited spot or expand it to provide uniform illumination over a larger area.